cncf/devstats.archive/docs/dashboards/kubernetes/prs_open_by_sig.md

 <li>This dashboard shows the number of PRs opened by SIG.</li>
 <li>We're counting PRs that were opened in given periods.</li>
 <li>PR belongs to SIG by using <code>sig/*</code> labels.
 List of SIGs to display in drop-down comes from all <code>sig/*</code> labels.</li>
+<li>You can select repository for bottom panels showing per single repository statistics.</li>
 </ul>